rabeetakbar/CODSOFT/README.md

 About Password generator:
 it asks the user to enter length of password and then generates a random password of that length.

 **All these programs are easy to use and can be simply used without any IDE.
-All you need is a PC that have python installed.**
+All you need is a PC that has python installed.**